kubernetes-retired/contrib/keepalived-vip/README.md

 ## Configuration

-To expose a service add the annotation `k8s.io/public-vip` in the service with the IP address to be use.
+To expose one or more services use the flag `services-configmap`.
+The format of the data is: `external IP -> namespace/serviceName`.
 This IP must be routable inside the LAN and must be available.
 By default the IP address of the pods are used to route the traffic.
 This means that is one pod dies or a new one is created by a scale event the keepalived configuration file will be updated and reloaded.